kevin0216/coscup-2025/content/en/participate/attendee.md

 In addition to community sessions, COSCUP also provides services to help attendees relax and rejuvenate their body and mind.
 Whether you're coming from afar or taking a break from your busy work schedule to join COSCUP during the weekend, we have something for you:

-- 「[Eve Gathering](https://volunteer.coscup.org/docs/en/about_coscup/eve_gathering/overview/#_1)」：A gathering on the evening of 8/2 before the event starts, where you can drink and talk about open source.
+- 「[Pre-Party](https://volunteer.coscup.org/docs/about_coscup/eve_gathering/overview/)」：A gathering on the evening of 8/8 before the event starts, where you can drink and talk about open source.
 Whether you're participating in COSCUP the next day or not, you're welcome to join!

 :::info "Services Overview"